-Which means that I’m admitting that I was wrong and I loved this book, just like everyone else I know.
+Which means that I’m admitting that I was wrong and I loved Daughter of Smoke and Bone, just like everyone else I know.
 It’s just that good.It’s not only so good that I forgive it for being a trilogy (really? can NOTHING stand alone anymore?), I’m actually happy there is more to come.

 And, this isn’t borderline fantasy.
 It’s a full-on other species, angels, collections of human teeth, flying/cursed beings fantasy.
 I should have hated this book.

 daughter of smoke and bone by laini taylor